NorthwoodsSoftware/gojs-react/README.md

 that will be shared by the model as a whole.
 See [Model.modelData](https://gojs.net/latest/api/symbols/Model.html#modelData).

-#### skipsDiagramUpdate (ReactDiagram only)
+#### Optional - skipsDiagramUpdate (ReactDiagram only)
-Specifies whether the component should skip updating, often set to true when updating state from a GoJS model change.
+Specifies whether the component should skip updating, often set to true when updating state originating from a GoJS model change.
 This flag is checked during shouldComponentUpdate.
 Because GoJS Palettes are read-only by default, this prop is not present on ReactPalette.